AbiJays/Introduction-to-Lists/lists.md

 - watch clouds
 - drink water

 and anything else you have planned for the day.
-This list of elements is stored under the name, or variable of Task List.
+This list of elements is stored or contained under the name, or variable of Task List.

 Does that make sense?

 ## So let's get to making our very first Python list.

-We need to create a file in order to do this so in your terminal in your work folder, we are going to type and hit enter
+We need to create a file in order to do this so in your terminal in your work folder, we are going to type

 ```
 touch lists.py
 ```

+and hit enter

 we are then going to open our new file 'lists' in Virtual Studio Code by typing in terminal